jeremyaemmett/jeremyaemmett.github.io/diffusion.md

       - Calculate layer 'sigma' values from the layer diffusivities:

-      - Set up a linear system in matrix form: A = B dot U, where A = test, B = test, and U = the concentration profile at the next diffusion time step
+      - Set up a linear system in matrix form: A = B dot U, where:

+        A = test, B = test, and U = the concentration profile at the next diffusion time step